titodamiani/mzmine_documentation/docs/getting_started/batch_processing.md

 # **Batch processing**

 Besides the interactive [GUI](main_window.md), MZmine can be also run in **batch mode**, which means using the so-called [batch files](#batch-file).
-Batch processing enables the user to run entire processing pipelines with a few clicks, or even through the [command-line interface (CLI](#command-line-interface-cli).
+Batch processing enables the user to run entire processing pipelines with a few clicks, or even through the [command-line interface (CLI)](#command-line-interface-cli).
 This makes MZmine suitable to be integrated into automated data analysis pipelines (e.g. QC systems).

 ## Batch file